libreERP/libreERP/README.md

 7. pip install pillow
 8. pip install requests

-in order to install Crossbar.io router server please head to the Crossbar.io website however here are steps which on the day when I wrote this document works (For installation on windows please refer http://crossbar.io)
+in order to install Crossbar.io router server please head to the Crossbar.io website however here are steps which on the day when I wrote this document worked (For installation on windows please refer http://crossbar.io)

 1. apt-get install python-dev
 2. apt-get install libffi-dev